Pob4acke/homebridge_idasen/README.md

 ### Configuration

-1. in the homebridge configuration for "blinds-cmd" enter your favourite name and change the value of the "Up"- and "Down Command Script" to:
+1. in the homebridge configuration for "blinds-cmd" enter your favourite name and change the value of the "Up Command" and "Down Command Script" to:
 ```
 python3 [path_to_skript]/move.py
 ```